Phillips House – Exterior

-This long evolution began in 1800, when Captain Nathaniel West and his wife Elizabeth hired Samuel McIntire to build a grand country estate for them in South Danvers, Massachusetts, approximately four miles from Salem today.
-Elizabeth was the daughter of Elias Haskett Derby, America’s first millionaire.
-Unfortunately the West marriage ended in a bitter and public divorce.
-Elizabeth, determined that her ex-husband should never get his hands on the house, left it to their three daughters.
+This long evolution began in 1800, when Elizabeth Derby West and Captain Nathaniel West hired Samuel McIntire to build a grand country estate for them in South Danvers, Massachusetts, approximately four miles from Salem today.
+Elizabeth’s father, Elias Haskett Derby, America’s first millionaire, left the land to her after his death in 1799 where the Wests built a fashionable country home, showcasing their status.
+Unfortunately the West marriage ended in a bitter and public divorce in 1806.
+Elizabeth, determined that her ex-husband should never get his hands on the house, willed it to their three daughters.

 Review permissions before publication

 The Move to Chestnut Street